Frequently Asked Questions (FAQ)

 Note: We usually ask PS Facilitators, whether external (on contract) or internal (employed permanently by an organisation) to sign a Poverty Stoplight Facilitator’s Agreement.

 A survey takes about an hour to complete, the average being just over an hour.
 It seems that 4-5 surveys per day is the maximum number that should be conducted by PS Facilitators when going to visit households.
 It’s tiring; emotionally draining and can lead to emotional fatigue.
 For office interviews, this number can almost double.

 It depends on how long the programme lasts.
 For example, if the programme length is 2 years, then 1-2 months is an acceptable lag.
 It also depends on the reasons why you are using the tool, i.e. if baseline is important then yes, you want to get this data at the beginning of the programme; however, if you start late for the first intake, there’s no reason why you still wouldn’t want this data to assess what you are dealing with.

 Answer: The answer is most definitely yes.
 We would be happy to do a train the trainer session.
 However, the major issue you have to overcome here is the quality of facilitator that you are training … which has repercussion for the number of good facilitators that you can find who could and should be doing this work.
 As answered in a question above, we require that the PS Facilitators have specific backgrounds.
 This is non-negotiable.
 We cannot tell you how important this is.
 These facilitators don’t only bring back the completed survey data, they bring back the story of what is happening in the homes of the beneficiaries we serve.
 PS Facilitators of high calibre and experience know how to deal with sensitive interviews, manage confidential information and hold the family in a safe space.

-Only facilitators who have undergone training by the PS Office and who are specifically trained in the use of the Poverty Stoplight survey tool and methodology will be listed on the database of facilitators and recommended for engagement in programmes.
+Only facilitators who have undergone training by The Greenlight Office and who are specifically trained in the use of the Poverty Stoplight survey tool and methodology will be listed on the database of facilitators and recommended for engagement in programmes.